 We also have remit to consider and mitigate the potential environmental effects of these technologies.
-This is through, for example, environmental monitoring, acting as a statutory consultee for environmental impact assessments, reviewing air quality management plans, providing advice to Scottish Government on new energy developments and considering the use of new chemicals in energy generation.
+This is through, for example, environmental monitoring, acting as a statutory consultee for :environmental impact assessments, impact assessments, reviewing air quality management plans providing advice to Scottish Government on new energy developments and considering the use of new chemicals in energy generation.

 Details of our role with regards to different technologies can be found in the following sections: